zillow/quantile-forest/README.md

 Citation
 --------

-If you use this package in academic work, please consider citing https://joss.theoj.org/papers/10.21105/joss.05976 as
+If you use this package in academic work, please consider citing https://joss.theoj.org/papers/10.21105/joss.05976:

 ```bib
 @article{Johnson2024,